TerableCoder/Discord-Server/README.md

 #module-updates Be notified when a module has been updated

-#request-modules Ask me to make a module
+#request-modules Ask me to make/edit a module

 #opcodes Ask for/Share opcodes